Dame Jilly Cooper's cause of death revealed at inquest following her death aged 88

 Her agent Felicity Blunt also shared a tribute to the writer.
 She said: “The privilege of my career has been working with a woman who has defined culture, writing and conversation since she was first published over 50 years ago.

-“Jilly will undoubtedly be best remembered for her chart-topping series The Rutshire Chronicles and its havoc-making and handsome show-jumping hero Rupert Campbell-Black.
+“Jilly will undoubtedly be best remembered for her chart-topping series The Rutshire Chronicles and its havoc-making and handsome show-jumping hero Rupert Campbell-Black.”

-“In her last few years Jilly added to her curriculum vitae by serving as an executive producer on the Happy Prince adaptation of her novel Rivals for Disney+.
+She added: “In her last few years Jilly added to her curriculum vitae by serving as an executive producer on the Happy Prince adaptation of her novel Rivals for Disney+.
 Her suggestions for story and dialogue inevitably layered and enriched scripts and her presence on set was a joy for cast and crew alike.

 “I have lost a friend, an ally, a confidante and a mentor.
 But I know she will live forever in the words she put on the page and on the screen.”